nzilbb/Covariation_monophthongs_NZE/README.md

 - **Data**

 	- All data files required to run the main analysis file
+	- The data is described in the manuscript and the .Rmd files
 	- This contains
 		- The raw data file as a R data object `ONZE_vowels_filtered_anon.rds` [![](https://tinyurl.com/yct7xbra)](https://github.com/nzilbb/Covariation_monophthongs_NZE/raw/master/Data/ONZE_vowels_filtered_anon.rds)
 		- The random intercepts for speaker from the GAMMs `gam_intercepts_tmp_new.csv` [![](https://tinyurl.com/yct7xbra)](https://raw.githubusercontent.com/nzilbb/Covariation_monophthongs_NZE/master/Data/gam_intercepts_tmp_new.csv)